daattali/undomanager/README.md

 # undomanager

-General framework to track the history of any object, allowing undo and redo operations.
+General framework to manage the history of any object, allowing undo and redo operations.